hdch-io/hdchain/README.md

 * [Community](http://www.hdch.one/)

-What is HDCHChain?
+What is HDCH?
 ------------------

-HDCHChain is a infrastructure chain layer and adopts the mixed consensus mechanism of POW and POS.It supports the intermediate layer and top application layer of the HDCH.
+HDCH is a infrastructure chain layer and adopts the mixed consensus mechanism of POW and POS.It supports the intermediate layer and top application layer of the HDCH.
-HDCHChain is the infrastructure of the whole ecosystem.
+HDCH is the infrastructure of the whole ecosystem.

-Building HDCHChain
+Building HDCH
 -------------------

 ### Build on Ubuntu(16.04 LTS)